abhi98228/KryStatusMonitorProject/README.md

 # KryStatusMonitorProject
 The services which are to be monitored need to have actuator dependency.
-KryStatusMonitorProject calls "```/actuator/health```" for each of these services to check their status.
+KryStatusMonitorProject calls "```/actuator/health```" endpoint for each of these services to check their status.

 To add the actuator to a Maven-based project, add the following ‘Starter’ dependency:
 ```xml